Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, Quang Ninh Provincial Police discovered a shipment of nearly 2,000 "Baby Three" teddy bears containing formaldehyde levels exceeding the permitted threshold according to national technical regulations on children's toys.

-This shipment was immediately destroyed, warning about the potential risks from toys of unknown origin and poor quality, which can seriously affect the health of consumers, especially children.
+This batch was immediately destroyed, warning of potential risks from toys of unknown origin and poor quality, which can seriously affect the health of consumers, especially children.

 Many consumers have expressed concerns about the quality of Baby Three toys.
 Ms. Thu Thao (Cau Giay District, Hanoi ) said she bought two Baby Three teddy bears at a souvenir shop late last year, each costing nearly 1 million VND.